 They used to be great places to keep cash.
 Not any more.Should I keep anything in it?

 nisiprius wrote:If you link your bank account, you can purchase mutual funds directly out of your bank account but there's a delay.
 Money that has been moved into the money market fund, and that is showing as available for purchase, can be used to purchase a mutual fund immediately.

-Users browsing this forum: smiley and 31 guests
+Users browsing this forum: MSNbot Media, traveler90, Yahoo [Bot] and 40 guests